Kythira: Transportation

-The island in the past has been plagued by a poor infrastructure, exacerbated by the effect of weather on transportation during the winter months.
-However the construction of the new port in Diakofti along with the renovation of the island's airport have significantly reduced these effects.
+The island in the past has been plagued by poor infrastructure, exacerbated by the effect of weather on transportation during the winter months.
+However, the construction of the new port in Diakofti, along with the renovation of the island's airport, have significantly reduced these effects.
 A new road from the island's most populated town of Potamos in the north to the island's capital of Chora in the south is currently in the planning and development stage.

 Port

 Despite the fact that the island has been a trade route for centuries, construction of a modern port was postponed several times until the latter half of the 20th century.
 In 1933, efforts were made to construct a port in the village of Agia Pelagia, yet financial and governmental problems meant that it was only decades later that one was built.
 That small port of Agia Pelagia (currently being renovated from a ferry dock to a tourist/recreational boat dock) was the island's main port until the mid-1990s.
 Around that time the new port of Diakofti, the site originally chosen by the British colonial administration in the 19th century, was constructed along with a modern wider road, aiming to support larger cargo and passenger vessels.
-The port of Diakofti currently serves scheduled routes to/from Gythion, Kalamata, Antikythera, Piraeus' Athens port, Crete & Neapolis - Vatika.
-Proposals have been made to attach a marina to the south side of the port, however no plans or timetables have been produced.
+The port of Diakofti currently serves scheduled routes to/from Gythion, Kalamata, Antikythera, Piraeus' Athens port, Crete & Neapolis – Vatika.
+Proposals have been made to attach a marina to the south side of the port; however, no plans or timetables have been produced.
 Additionally, the harbour of Agia Patrikia (north of Agia Pelagia) is the primary fishing boat harbour, housing two wide boatramps and a boat repair facility.